joshraker/aptible-api-go/aptibleapi/docs/UpdateVhostRequest.md

 `func (o *UpdateVhostRequest) HasShared() bool`

 HasShared returns a boolean if a field has been set.

+### GetLoadBalancingAlgorithmType

+`func (o *UpdateVhostRequest) GetLoadBalancingAlgorithmType() string`

+GetLoadBalancingAlgorithmType returns the LoadBalancingAlgorithmType field if non-nil, zero value otherwise.

+### GetLoadBalancingAlgorithmTypeOk

+`func (o *UpdateVhostRequest) GetLoadBalancingAlgorithmTypeOk() (*string, bool)`

+GetLoadBalancingAlgorithmTypeOk returns a tuple with the LoadBalancingAlgorithmType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLoadBalancingAlgorithmType

+`func (o *UpdateVhostRequest) SetLoadBalancingAlgorithmType(v string)`

+SetLoadBalancingAlgorithmType sets LoadBalancingAlgorithmType field to given value.

+### HasLoadBalancingAlgorithmType

+`func (o *UpdateVhostRequest) HasLoadBalancingAlgorithmType() bool`

+HasLoadBalancingAlgorithmType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)